emintz/ArduinoLib/RTOSAid/README.md

   uogrades or user intervention.
 * Criticality: failing embedded is far more likely to threaten life and property than failing application software.
-* Resonsiveness: most embedded systems must respond within strict deadlines.
-Prompt response can be vital to prevent damage or ensure user safety.
+* Resonsiveness: embedded systems must respond within strict deadlines.
+Prompt response can be vital to prevent damage, ensure user safety, and the foundation of a good UX.
 * Expected service life: embedded software can remain in service for decades without support or upgrade.